Gfatouras/Lung-X-Ray-Classifier/README.md

 While the CNN model performed well, there are still ways to improve it:

-- **Additional Training Data**: More normal and COVID-19 images should be included in training.
+- **Additional Training Data**: More normal and COVID-19 images should be included in training to improve the accuracy between thest two classes.
 - **Pre-trained Models**: Utilizing pre-trained models could increase the accuracy rate to around 91%.
 - **Broader Disease Detection**: Include different lung diseases to allow the model to detect additional illnesses, as current diseases like bronchitis might slip detection.